taylorpoe/framework-guides/README.md

 ## Subheadings

 In your md files, use two pound signs with a single space for subheadings.
-Only the first letter is caplitalized (sentence case).
+Only the first letter is capitalized (sentence case).

      ## Your heading